 Quincy University e-mail is one of the University's official means of communication with students.
 All QU students are expected to maintain a QU e-mail account and are responsible for any deadlines or action communicated through electronic mail.
-All students are automatically given a QU e-mail account.
-Students must go to the Computer Center (FRH 134) to pick up their password needed to access their account.
+All students are automatically given a QU e-mail account, username and initial password.